kashpateltech/weather-dashboard/README.md

 Weather Dashboard

 A Simple Weather Dashboard displaying Current Weather details and a five day forecast using open weather API.
+I have added clear history feature which wasnt in the scope.

 Image